 In order to support JVS Toronto clients with the services they require it is vital to collect personal information from individual clients.
-The following procedures need to be followed not only to comply with privacy legislation, but to honour the trust clients place in JVS Toronto by disclosing their personal information both at the time of program registration, as well as throughout the time that they remain a JVS client.
-Therefore, every JVS personnel is responsible to collect information from clients in a manner consistent with Privacy Principles.
-Personal information may be collected in either a hard copy or soft copy format, or verbally, depending on the nature and purpose of the information that is collected.
+The following procedures need to be followed to comply with privacy legislation and to honour the trust clients place in JVS Toronto by disclosing their personal information both at the time of program registration, and throughout the time that they remain a JVS Toronto client.
+Therefore, every JVS Toronto personnel is responsible to collect information from clients in a manner consistent with our Privacy Principles.
+Personal information may be collected in either a hard or soft copy format or verbally, depending on the nature and purpose of the information that is collected, and recorded on the appropriate consent form (see section 3.7, Supporting Documentation).